 - A VERY unique and artistic version in the film I'm Not There inspired by the music of of Bob Dylan.
 Six actors depict different facets of Dylan's life and public persona: Christian Bale, Cate Blanchett (yeah, the actress), Marcus Carl Franklin, Richard Gere, Heath Ledger, and Ben Whishaw.

 - Notably averted in TRON Legacy, where relatively new techniques are used to make Jeff Bridges appear much younger than he actually is during the flashback sequences.
 Also helps him to portray Clu.

 - In The Lord of the Rings trilogy, Bilbo Baggins is played by Ian Holm, even during the scene in the opening sequence where he obtains the One Ring during the events of The Hobbit.
-The actual films for that particular book will cast Martin Freeman in the role of the character.
+The actual films of that particular book cast Martin Freeman in the role.

 - Averted in Toy Story 3 where (the now adult) Andy is actually still voiced by the same actor that played him in Toy Story and Toy Story 2.
 Played straight during the film's prologue, however.